 Johnson Controls International plc, commonly known as Johnson Controls, is a leading global company headquartered in the United States.
 Founded in 1885, the firm has established itself as a key player in the building technology and energy solutions industry, with significant operations across North America, Europe, and Asia.
-Specialising in smart building solutions, HVAC systems, and energy storage, Johnson Controls is renowned for its innovative approach to enhancing building efficiency and sustainability.
-The company’s core products, including advanced control systems and integrated security solutions, set it apart in a competitive market.
-With a strong commitment to sustainability and energy efficiency, Johnson Controls has achieved notable milestones, including recognition for its contributions to smart city initiatives.
-As a trusted partner for businesses and governments alike, the company continues to lead the way in creating safer, smarter, and more sustainable environments.
+Specialising in smart building solutions, HVAC systems, and energy management, Johnson Controls is renowned for its innovative approach to sustainability and efficiency.
+The company’s core products, including advanced building automation systems and integrated security solutions, set it apart in a competitive market.
+With a strong commitment to enhancing building performance and reducing environmental impact, Johnson Controls has achieved notable milestones, including numerous awards for innovation and sustainability.
+Its market position is reinforced by a robust portfolio and a dedication to creating safer, smarter, and more sustainable environments.

 How does Johnson Controls's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.